StaySafe020/CypherMed/README.md

 ## ⚠️ Disclaimer

 This is experimental software.
-Always ensure compliance with local healthcare regulations (HIPAA, GDPR, NDPR, etc.) and conduct thorough security audits before any production use.
-Not intended for production medical use without proper regulatory approval.
+CypherMed gives healthcare organizations a cryptographically auditable way to manage patient-authorized access to medical records.

 ---